 It looks easy, but when you are descending with rope and ladders, you can’t see where you are going!
 You feel the explosion of adrenaline running through the veins, and the legs are shaking because of the unusual rocky path.
 The sand and small lumps of rocks are rolling around you.

 As I was not in good condition, I had a spasm in my right leg in the middle of the descending.
 My sister and friends are already descended on the beach, and I knew that I had to do the same.
 So finally, I was on the little beach, with blue-emerald clear water, surrounded by cliffs.
 An amazing feeling 🙂

 It was early in the morning, so there were only a few people.
 But during the day, it could be a crowd.
 It is not an organized beach, there is nothing around within a few kilometres.
 So bring with you water and food if you are planning to stay all day.

 The view on the little bay surrounded by hills is breathtaking in every sense 🙂

-this beach is not suitable for kids and the people are not fit, and who have some health problems!
+This beach is not suitable for kids and the people who are not fit, and who have some health problems!

-Mostly, two people can not pass each other, especially not on the stairs, which further complicates the descent and return back.
+Mostly, two people can not pass each other, especially not on the ladders, which further complicates the descent and return back.